Study in Korea: How to Prepare | Visa · Language Course · Scholarship Guide

 → BP Korea provides detailed guidance on how to complete these procedures smoothly.

-📌 BP Korea Basic Service Includes
+📌 BP Korea Premium Support Service Includes

-→ Visa preparation, school applications, university admission support, initial settlement assistance, living guidance, and one visa extension after 6 months.
+→ Visa preparation, school applications, university admission support,

 → All costs are clearly explained in advance—there are no hidden fees.